front-end-intermediate/session-1/readme.md

 const { twitter, facebook } = me.links.social;
 ```

-You can also rename (here, shorten) the variable names:
+When accessing third party data where you have a variable name clash (e.g., you already have a constant variable in use called blog but you want to access content from a database that also uses that name) you can avoid issues by destructuring and renaming:

 ```js
 const { twitter:tw, facebook:fb } = me.links.social;
 ```

-When accessing third party data where you have a variable name clash (e.g., you already have a constant variable in use called blog but you want to access content from a database that also uses that name) you can avoid issues by destructuring and renaming:

 ```js
 const { blog:bg } = me.links.web;